Skip to main content

 Homebuyers, Guides

-Homebuyers Can Lock in Super-Low Rates with Assumable Mortgages.
-Are the Loans Worth the Risks?
+Homebuyers Can Lock in Super-Low Rates with Assumable Loans.
+Are They Worth the Risks?

 Assumable mortgages are on the minds of more buyers these days as mortgage rates hover around 7%.